colinxy/colinxy.github.io/_posts/2016-07-08-github-hosted-comments.md

 Luckily github has provide us with issue API, which I can pull all the comments with an asynchronous javascript call.
 [github issue API](https://developer.github.com/v3/issues/)
-It is easy to form URL for issue API, and in this case, it's `https://api.github.com/repos/colinxy/colinxy.github.io/issues/<issue id>`, where issue id is the variable `commentIssueId` I have mentioned above.
+It is easy to form URL for issue API, and in my case, it's `https://api.github.com/repos/colinxy/colinxy.github.io/issues/<issue id>`, where issue id is the variable `commentIssueId` I have mentioned above.
 Github will respond with a json that easy to parse with javascript